OWASP/CheatSheetSeries/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 Content-Security-Policy: default-src: 'self'; script-src: 'self' static.domain.tld
 ```

-Will instruct web browser to load all resources only from the page's origin and JavaScript source code files additionaly from `static.domain.tld`.
+Will instruct web browser to load all resources only from the page's origin and JavaScript source code files additionally from `static.domain.tld`.
 For more details on Content Security Policy, including what it does, and how to use it, see this article on [Content Security Policy](https://content-security-policy.com).

 ## Bonus Rule \#3: Use an Auto-Escaping Template System